 One of two things is likely happening.
 Either Google is consciously being less transparent with regards to Authorship or it’s not as perfect as most think – meaning its rollout of the SERP changes broke the author stats reporting.
 Not sure which is the case, but stand by for more commentary on this subject.
 It’s likely going to be the source of much buzz for a while.

-Chad Pollitt, a decorated veteran of Operation Iraqi Freedom and former Army Commander, is VP of Audience and Co-founder of Relevance, an online publication solely dedicated to helping marketing and communications executives solve their online content visibility challenges.
-A member of a Forbes Top 100 list, Chad also authored "The Content Promotion Manifesto."
-He is a regular contributor to industry media outlets, including The Guardian, Huffington Post and LinkedIn.
+Chad Pollitt, a decorated Veteran of Operation Iraqi Freedom and former Army Commander, is VP of Audience and Co-founder of Relevance, an online publication solely dedicated to helping marketing and communications executives solve their online content visibility challenges.
+Named a Top 20 CMO Influencer and Top 5 Content Marketing Thought Leader, Chad also authored "The Content Promotion Manifesto."
+He is a regular contributor to industry media outlets, including The Guardian, Huffington Post, LinkedIn and many others.